 Pumpkins Grow Better Near Certain Plants

-Companion planting is a super beneficial way to help get higher yields out of pumpkin plants and make sure there isn’t a ton of pest pressure when growing.
+Companion planting is a super beneficial way to help get higher yields out of pumpkin plants and make sure there isn’t a ton of pests and animals eating them when growing.